 In listing various water sports, we mustn’t forget the grandfather of all water sports that does so good for the mind and body.
 Emilia-Romagna has an extensive list of swimming facilities and numerous Olympic-size pools, both for serious training and for fun.

 Of course, the largest pool by far is the Adriatic.
 Learning to swim or perfecting your technique at the seaside is even more effective and enjoyable with the swimming courses for kids and adults organised by the bathing establishments along the Romagnola Riviera.

 If sailing is already your thing, or if you’d like to challenge yourself and learn how, Emilia-Romagna’s Riviera offers plenty of opportunities to do so.
 The initiatives organised by the nautical and sailing clubs in the region range from courses for both kids and adults, and courses for offshore sailing and racing, to sailing excursions and cruises.

 Another way to enjoy this sport is to go lake sailing.
 That’s exactly what you can do at Saltapicchio Adventure Park.
 Harnessing the wind, you can sail on Suviana Lake surrounded by the Bolognese Apennines.

 Kayaking and Rafting

 Emilia-Romagna’s rivers are an excellent open-air gym, the perfect place for kayaking and rafting.
-Completely immersed in nature with just a canoe and a double-ended paddle, you can explore the Trebbia River on one of the excursions organised by the Val Trebbia Adventure Park (LINK INTERNO) in the Piacentine Apennines.
+Completely immersed in nature with just a canoe and a double-ended paddle, you can explore the Trebbia River on one of the excursions organised by the Val Trebbia Adventure Park in the Piacentine Apennines.

 The Enza Valley’s Enza River flows through the Parco del Gigante [Giant’s Park] in the Reggio Emilia Apennines, a lovely place for a kayaking adventure, as are the Taro Valley and Ceno Valley in the province of Parma.